au-nlp/project-milestone-p2-group22/README.md

 1. Set up a proper Python Environment.
 See the later sections `Conda` or `Virtual Environment`.
 2. Download cache files
     - See the [latest release here](https://gitlab.au.dk/nlp-mnm/nlp-project/-/releases/permalink/latest)
     and download `evaluation_all-model.pkl` and `deepseek-r1_8b_answers-baseline-icl_cache.pkl`.
 They contain a cached version of our LLM experiments.
 They must be placed in the directory `data/`.
+This way, you do not have to wait for or run any LLMs.
 3. (or)
     - set up the environment keys (*Azure* most importantly)
     - Ollama with the models used: `gemma3:4b`, `llama3:8b` and `deepseek-r1:8b`